Llanishen Reservoir: Proposed housing redevelopment

 In March 2010, work started to drain the legal limit of 3 m of water from the reservoir into the nearby Nant Fawr stream.
 WPD say that the drain-down is required as a result of a statutory inspection carried out by WS Atkins PLC.
 But the Environment Agency have disagreed.
 The drainage is opposed by opponents of the redevelopment, who claim that the reservoir will take 8 years to refill if totally emptied.

-The public enquiry considered the requirement for drain-down and the ecological effects in detail.
+The public inquiry considered the requirement for drain-down and the ecological effects in detail.
 On the drain-down the Planning Inspector concluded that opponents' suspicions had been "fully rebutted".
 And after considering a lot of evidence the Inspector concluded that CCW were content for development to proceed and that "significant ecological benefits would result from the development".

 In May 2010, WPD applied to the Environment Agency for a discharge licence in order to completely drain the reservoir, which was granted in July 2010.
 The issue was taken to UK Parliament by Jonathan Evans where he stated that an independent report by the Halcrow Group (advising for the Environment Agency) explained that draining the reservoir could create 'new risks to reservoir safety'.
 Evans' predecessor, Julie Morgan, had previously taken the issue of saving the reservoir site to parliament, and had garnered support from politicians such as Peter Hain (the Welsh Secretary) and Ed Miliband (later leader of the Labour Party), who visited the site during the May 2010 general election campaign, commenting on the site's tranquillity.

 In March 2011, WPD applied to Cardiff County Council for planning permission for a miniroundabout on Lisvane Road and listed building consent to alter the structure of the reservoir.
 Both of these were called in by the Welsh Government.
 During the appeal a number of changes to the original appeal were submitted by WPD and accepted by all parties.
 The appeal was heard during the Summer of 2011.

 On 25 April 2013, The Welsh Government refused the planning appeal from WPD which was for 324 homes.

+Visitor Centre development

 On 30 August 2013, CELSA Group bought both Llanishen and Lisvane reservoirs from their owner Western Power Distribution, to assure its Cardiff rod mill plant a consistent supply of water from Lisvane.

 In January 2016, Welsh Water acquired both Llanishen and Lisvane reservoirs from CELSA Group on a 999-year lease.
 The campaign against development of the site led by the Reservoir Action Group welcomed the move and hoped that the site could be reopened to the public in future.

+In July 2023, the Llanishen and Lisvane reservoirs were fully reopened to the public.
+In tandem with refilling of the reservoir, redevelopment works at the site included the construction of a two-storey visitor centre and restaurant, nature trails, and bird hides.